superfly/docs/rails/the-basics/turbo-streams-and-action-cable.html.md

 # Arrived at Destination

-You have successfully built, deployed, and connected to your first Rails application on Fly.
+You have successfully built, deployed, and connected to your first Rails application on Fly.io.

 We've accomplished a lot with only just over a handful of lines of code and just over a dozen commands.
 When you are ready, proceed to a